 Laguna Beach, California

 A winter wonderland awaits with exhibitions of original art and a favorite stop for shopping.
 Complimentary and low-cost art projects for kids and adults, art demonstrations, holiday entertainment and visits with Santa available.
-Open four weekends November to December from 10 am - 6 pm.
+Open five weekends November to December from 10 am - 6 pm.
 See website for details and tickets.

 reviewed on: November 30 2013